ayazsayyed/aff-poll-widget/README.md

-# Getting Started with Create React App
+# AFF-POLL-WIDGET

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a assignment.

 ## Available Scripts